minuva/llm-flow-classification/README.md

-# LLM conversation flow classification
+# LLM conversation flow classification 💬

-An efficient open-source LLM conversation flow classification system built on FastAPI.
-It uses two models to identify common events and patterns within the user interactions with LLMs.
-For example, to identify an apology where the agent acknowledges a mistake, or a complaint when a user expresses dissatisfaction.
-The labels can be used as building blocks for advanced LLM analytics.
+An effective open-source system for classifying conversation flows in large language models (LLMs) using FastAPI.
+This system incorporates two models to detect typical events and patterns in interactions with LLMs, such as recognizing an apology where the LLM admits a mistake, or identifying a complaint when a user shows dissatisfaction.
+These labels serve as foundational elements for sophisticated LLM analytics 📊.

-The models are optimized and run on onnx for fast CPU-based inference.
-This server can be deployed in serveless platforms.
+The models have been optimized for rapid CPU-based inference using ONNX, enabling efficient performance ⚡.
+Furthermore, this system is designed for deployment on serverless platforms.

 # Install from source
 ```bash